iamlauriano/BamburralViz/README.md

 # BamburralViz
-BamburralViz is a project that focuses our efforts on democratizing access to quality data automation for small rural producers
+BamburralViz is a project that focuses our efforts on democratizing access to automation of quality data on Brazilian caatinga flora for small rural producers

 what does this do: